AndyObtiva/glimmer/README.md

 ![SWT Widgets](images/glimmer-swt-widgets.png)

-In Glimmer DSL, widgets are declared with lowercase underscored names mirroring their SWT names minus the package name:
+In Glimmer DSL, widgets are declared with lowercase underscored names mirroring their SWT names minus the package name.
+For example, here are some Glimmer widgets and their SWT counterparts:

 - `shell` instantiates `org.eclipse.swt.widgets.Shell`
 - `text` instantiates `org.eclipse.swt.widgets.Text`